 The Centre for Business in Society - CBiS - is our home for specialist researchers within the Faculty of Business and Law.
 CBiS is responsible for nurturing and developing the research culture and expansion of dedicated research activity.

-Over thirty full-time research staff, the Faculty’s professoriate, more than forty Doctoral students, as well as colleagues within the Faculty undertaking their research sabbaticals, are located in a dedicated hub created around the Costa café meeting zone within the Faculty of Business and Law.
+Over thirty specialist researchers, a dedicated research support team, more than 80 PhD researchers, many of the Faculty of Business and Law’s professoriate, staff currently undertaking their sabbaticals and a large designation of Associate Researchers are located in a dedicated hub created around the café meeting zone within the Faculty of Business and Law.

 In this vibrant and collegiate environment, a number of research clusters have emerged, supported by a research team able to provide the bidding, networking, events, data and publicity assistance necessary in today’s research environment.

 The Centre’s dedicated research professors and readers support these clusters as well as mentoring researchers forging their own research agendas.
 This mentoring reaches beyond CBiS, as we work alongside the research leads in each of the Faculty’s four discipline-based Schools to provide support to colleagues undertaking research alongside their teaching.
 In this way, the strong research momentum building across our Schools is both supported and linked into our Centre’s core research themes.

 This brief overview outlines our areas of interest, which reflect the growth of research within the Faculty of Business and Law and at Coventry University.

 Interrogating the impact of organisations on economies and societies.

 Through understanding the impact of organisations’ activities, behaviours and policies, our research seeks to promote responsibility and to change behaviours so as to achieve better outcomes for economies and societies.Find out more about our research